 PUDL currently integrates data from:

-Thanks to support from the Alfred P. Sloan Foundation Energy & Environment Program, from 2021 to 2023 we will be integrating the following data as well:
+Thanks to support from the Alfred P. Sloan Foundation Energy & Environment Program, from 2021 to 2024 we will be cleaning and integrating the following data as well:

 How do I access the data?